Who?

 Linux-based interactive movie theatre

 In 2003 I designed an implemented a Linux-based interactive movie theatre for the exhibition L’Histoire c’est moi, which was still touring Switzerland in 2008.
-There’s more info about it on my weblog.
+There’s more info about it on this blog.
 The system has been running very reliably from day one, people are happy!

 Technologies: Linux, Java, Flash, BeanShell